Workshops & Resources

 - Creating shallow rain gardens that are attractive and functional

 Workshops are free and pre-registration is required for attendance.
 Register for an upcoming workshop below to reserve a spot.
 Classes and events may be canceled at any time due to low registration or other circumstances.
-St. Petersburg utility customers may receive a rain barrel upon completion of a Rainwater Guardian Workshop.
-Rain barrels will be available at a future date once physical distancing and other public health standards can be assured.
+St. Petersburg utility customers may receive a free rain barrel at a later date upon completion of a Rainwater Guardian Workshop.

 UPCOMING RAINWATER GUARDIAN WORKSHOPS